-During the three months ended March 31, 2023, the Board approved the issuance of 30,000 shares of restricted stock to an entity as consideration for a commercial contract, vested immediately, in a private placement.
+In March 2023, the Board approved the issuance of 30,000 shares of restricted stock to an entity as consideration for a commercial contract, vested immediately, in a private placement.
 The shares were issued outside the 2021 Plan and the Company recognized \$117,000 of stock-based compensation expense for the restricted stock.

-Common Stock Warrants
+Common Warrants